Tejo Power Station (architectural ensemble): Low-Pressure Phase

 Construction on the Low-Pressure Building began in the middle of the 1910s, although several expansions were carried out until 1930.
-The building has early Modernist style architectural elements.
-It has an iron structure with the characteristic brick cladding, which would end up being used in the High-Pressure Building as well.
+The building had early Modernist style architectural elements.
+It had an iron structure with the characteristic brick cladding, which was used in the High-Pressure Building as well.

-The old Boiler Room is made up of four industrial naves, three of them identical and the fourth on a larger scale, covered with gable roofs which inside create a single diaphanous space.
-On the eastern side, and placed across these, there are two more naves that follow the same modernist aesthetic, although the furthest nave, the substation's building, doesn't have a gable roof.
+The old Boiler Room is made up of four industrial naves, three of them identical and the fourth on a larger scale, covered with gable roofs creating a single diaphanous space inside.
+On the eastern side, and placed across these, there are two more naves that follow the same modernist aesthetic, although the furthest nave (the substation's building) doesn't have a gable roof.

 The relatively low facades stand out due to their large vertical windows finished with semi-circular arches.
 Above these, a kind of pediment with an accented trim and a lintel closes the space.
-Under all this, a flat base where the brick is hidden, decorated with low arch frames simulating openings (some of them really are bays), “supports” the rest of the entire facade.
+Under all this, a flat base where the brick is hidden, decorated with low arch frames simulating openings, “supports” the rest of the entire facade.

-The Machinery Room's facade deserves particular attention.
-Of all the buildings, this is the one that displays the most decorative motifs and the most modernist elements, as occurred with the original Tejo Power Station and most of the electric power stations at the time, (maybe due to the machinery room being the heart that generates the power produced in the plant), yet without clashing with the complex's aesthetic.
+The Machinery Room's facade displays the most decorative motifs and modernist elements, similar to the original Tejo Power Station and most of the electric power stations at the time.
 At its base, there are some differences in comparison with the other facades.
 The wall is covered in carved stone, except for the lower layers which are in unfinished stone, and above the arched openings, a keystone.

 At the brick level, there are also three large windows that finish in semi-circular arches, the middle window being a little larger than the others, and a continuous frame with a keystone at the top of the arches, which spans the entire facade to the building's sides.
 The top of the facade, also formed by a broken pediment, displays decorative frames made from brick, simulating Lombard bands.
 On the facade's extremities, pilasters that originate at the base rise to the pediment, reminiscent of two small towers on church facades.

 The longitudinal facades display a harmonious composition divided into three areas separated by large pilasters.
 Each of these areas has three large vertical windows adorned with a continuous frame that spans the entire side.
 Above each of these windows there is a smaller square window, a kind of frieze that crowns the building's side.